 Fix the toaster strudels on the heater pan, fix the settings to the highest, and let it heat for 10 minutes.
 Turn the strudels and let them heat for another 10 minutes.
 After this, your toaster strudel is ready to eat.
-Don’t forget to add the icing for a good taste.
+Don’t forget to add the icing for good taste.

 Using an electric pan or skillet

 Your gas or stove also works great to heat your strudels and produce a good end product.
-Turn on your gas on high heat, put your toaster strudels on the pan, let it heat up.
+Turn on your gas on high heat, put your toaster strudels on the pan, and let it heat up.

 Although this process works best for small-sized toaster strudels.
 Let the strudels get warm before you eat.

 Yes, toaster strudel can expire after two or three months of being frozen.
 This ready-to-eat pastry has a package with a printed date of production and expiry to inform you of the days or weeks the pastry is fit for consumption.

 The manufacturer played his part by providing you with the expiry date, but you also have your part to play.
 If the strudel pastry is well kept in the freezer as required, it would become bad to eat before the expiry date.